 Florida Caverns Expedition

 Florida Caverns is one of the few state parks with dry (air-filled) caves and is the only state park in Florida to offer cave tours to the public.
 The Florida Cavern has dazzling formations of limestone stalactites, stalagmites, soda straws, flowstones, and draperies.
 The Chipola River and Blue Hole spring provide areas for fishing, kayaking, and swimming.

-Day 1 — Set up camp, guided cave tour, and free time in the evening to hike or bike the many trails!
+Saturday: Set up camp and free time in the evening to hike or bike the many trails!
 Group dinner fireside.

-Day 2 — Upper section, 4.5 miles of paddling till the river goes underground at Florida Caverns S.P.
-We will portage (vans) then put back in and paddle 6 more miles to the Magnolia Bridge.
+Sunday: Upper section, 4.5 miles of paddling till the river goes underground at Florida Caverns S.P, we will portage (vans) then put back in and paddle 6 more miles to the Magnolia Bridge.
 10.5 miles of paddling

 Our lodging consists of a group campsite, covered pavilion, and a bathhouse with modern amenities.